aiWORKOUTgenerator/fitcopilot-theme/README.md

 We have comprehensive documentation about our feature-based architecture:

-- [Full Architecture Guide](./docs/feature-architecture.md) - Detailed explanation of patterns and principles
+- [Feature Architecture Guide](./docs/feature-architecture.md) - Detailed explanation of patterns and principles
-- [Features README](./src/features/README.md) - Quick reference for implementing features

 ### Key Principles